-MARPOL Annex VI entered into force on 19 May 2005 and Regulations 14 and 18 define the method of controlling Sulphur Oxide (SOx) emissions on a global basis and in defined protected areas called Sulphur Emission Control Areas (SECAs).
+MARPOL Annex VI entered into force on 19 May 2005.
+Regulations 14 and 18 define the method of controlling Sulphur Oxide (SOx) emissions on a global basis and in defined protected areas called Sulphur Emission Control Areas (SECAs or ECAs).

 The aim of the legislation is to reduce SOx emissions from ships to reduce the acidification of the atmosphere and the resulting acid rain.
 This is to be achieved by setting a limit on the sulphur content in marine fuels.